 If you feel that a hair transplant may be the best way to permanently solve your wide forehead problems, book a consultation today with one of our world-class surgeons.
 Once they determine that you can truly benefit from surgical hair restoration, your forehead will be in the most capable hands.

-We at the award-winning Wimpole Clinic take pride in our 50-year legacy of hair transplant excellence.
+At the award-winning Wimpole Clinic, we take pride in our 50-year legacy of hair transplant excellence.
 Our surgeons are always happy to walk you through the procedure, answer all your questions, and show you our extensive portfolio of before and after hair transplant photos.

 A hair transplant is not normally necessary to treat traction alopecia.
 This condition typically resolves on its own a few months after you stop applying tension to your hair follicles.
 However, some patients can develop a severe form which does not go away over time, even with hair growth treatments such as Minoxidil.
 In this case, surgical hair restoration can indeed be the most effective solution to help you regain hair fullness around your forehead.

-If you choose a well-reputed clinic and a skilled and experienced surgeon for your procedure, you have every chance to get a natural-looking hair transplant on your forehead.
+If you choose a reputable clinic and a skilled and experienced surgeon for your procedure, you have every chance to get a natural-looking forehead hair transplant.
 However, if the surgeon is inexperienced with this type of cosmetic surgery, or the clinic cuts corners when it comes to patient safety, you may end up having hair transplant regrets.

-Hairline-lowering hair transplants are more delicate and challenging from a surgical standpoint, requiring a greater amount of practical experience.
+Hairline-lowering hair transplants can be more delicate and challenging from a surgical standpoint, requiring a greater amount of practical experience.
 So be sure to ask your surgeon for their portfolio before scheduling your procedure.

 Normally, successful hair transplants are permanent.
 The implanted grafts keep growing on your hairline just like they would have in your donor area.
 This means that once you have had this surgery, your hair transplant results should last forever.
 However, your hair may lose some of its fullness over time, due to ageing, genetic, lifestyle and environmental factors.

 If you are not happy with the results of your forehead hair transplant, the best thing to do is ask your surgeon about some touch-ups.
 However, once you have achieved your final hair restoration results, the only way to permanently reverse this procedure is laser hair removal.
-So it is good to be very careful when your surgeon discusses your surgery goals and prospective future hairline appearance with you.
+So have an honest and thorough discussion of your surgery goals and prospective future hairline appearance with your surgeon.

 There are also some temporary solutions if you feel that your hairline is now too low or unnaturally shaped.
 You could try shaving some of your hairline off with a razor or plucking out the excess strands.